I have Nikola Roza today to enlighten us with his wisdom in SEO, blogging, and affiliate marketing.

 1 biggest challenge that you feel?

 Making daily plans and sticking to them.
-And not feeling down and semi-depressed when I fall to do everything I wanted to do for the day.
+And not feeling down and semi-depressed when I fail to do everything I wanted to do for the day.

 I like to read.
-I used to read 2-3 books per day when I was a bit younger.
-In fact, reading is the thing that opened the world to me, and that lost me all my childhood friends, as none of them like to read, and some of them loudly boast of not having read a single book in their lives.
+I read 2-3 books daily when I was a bit younger.
+In fact, reading is the thing that opened the world to me and that lost me all my childhood friends, as none of them like to read, and some of them loudly boast of not having read a single book in their lives.

 I’m glad I moved away from that group.

 As for the genres, I like the classics and am currently reading The Count of Monte Cristo by Alexander Dumas.

 I also like to watch movies (the classics again), and Pulp Fiction (Quentin Tarantino), Hair (Milos Forman), and Late Spring (Yasujirō Ozu) are my favorite movies of all time.

 Quick tips to craft a single piece of content for the audience and search engines?

 Write for humans first so that you know when a person lands on your site with a question, they will find the answer on your site and leave as happy soon-to-be-returning web visitors.

 Also, don’t neglect basic SEO, and basic SEO is: